-- Full packages of energy efficiency measures and high efficiency heating or renewable energy installed in homes which have an energy performance rating of E or below, or which are without existing heating, or which have electric heating, solid fuel heating, LPG, old oil fired central heating systems (15 years old or more) or oil fired systems that are broken beyond viable repair; - Provision of individual insulation measures and zoned heating controls; - Provision of measures to tackle 'hard to heat' homes that is solid walled homes without a cavity; and - Provision of renewable technologies, specifically solar thermal panels and biomass boilers where appropriate
+- Full packages of energy efficiency measures and high efficiency heating or renewable energy installed in homes which have an energy performance rating of E or below, or which are without existing heating, or which have electric heating, solid fuel heating, LPG, old oil fired central heating systems (15 years old or more) or oil fired systems that are broken beyond viable repair; - Provision of individual insulation measures and zoned heating controls; - Provision of measures to tackle 'hard to heat' homes that is solid walled homes without a cavity; and

-Half of priority group funding will be ring fenced for schemes which do not require a contribution from the vulnerable customer.
+Provision of renewable technologies, specifically technologies that are covered by the Microgeneration Certification Scheme.
+Half of priority group funding will be ring fenced for schemes which do not require a contribution from priority customers.

-- 34% of NISEP funds will be ring-fenced for priority domestic 'whole house solutions' (at least half of which should go to schemes in which no vulnerable customer contribution is sought) - Leaving 46% for other schemes such as individual measures, hard to treat homes and renewables (again at least half of the funding for this category should go to schemes in which no vulnerable customer contribution is sought).
+- 34% of NISEP funds will be ring-fenced for priority domestic 'whole house solutions' (at least half of which should go to schemes in which no priority customer contribution is sought) - Leaving 46% for other schemes such as individual measures, hard to treat homes and renewables (again at least half of the funding for this category should go to schemes in which no priority customer contribution is sought).
 However, it should be noted that whole house type schemes can still receive funding above the level of the ring-fence, subject to the fact that these schemes would be competing with other schemes which offer partial solutions to a greater number of properties.